TheWaveWarden/odin2/backlog.md

+- CI not building, probably due to JUCE 6.0.8
 - investigate dropdowns not closing
-- when loading older patches, reverb is not reset
 - reset reverb on activate (clear buffers)
+- reverb values are set in setSampleRate...?
 - disable jack